dmhernandez2525/DRY_Dry/src/docs/issues.md

 # Reporting Issues

-If you're experiencing an issue with DRY: React, or have a enhancement idea, or feature request, please reach out to daniel hernandez or jonathon johnson
+If you're experiencing an issue with DRY: React, or have a enhancement idea, or feature request, please reach out to Daniel Hernandez or Jonathan Johnson

 ### Writing the issue